Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Prayer."
 Moj stood.
 "Five times a day."

-"Yeah, I’ve been meaning to ask…"
+"Yeah, I’ve been meaning to ask..."

 "Then ask."

 Ian shrugged.
 He grabbed a sheet of MDF and rolled it upright, holding it steady while indicating for Moj to grab the screwdriver and a board.
-"You…*do* know some of the faiths you’re wearing are mutually incompatible, right?"
+"You...*do* know some of the faiths you’re wearing are mutually incompatible, right?"

 "To a Human maybe," Moj replied, evenly.
 "To me... different faces of the same shape.
 Different shadows cast by different lights."